cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 The output of the ``` EXPLAIN ``` statement includes the following details which help us understand:

-* Subquery: unique interger for each subquery;
+* **Subquery**: unique interger for each subquery;
-* Coverage Plan: The nodes and partitions a subquery will run on (in the above example there are two interesting details to note: 1.
+* **Coverage Plan**: The nodes and partitions a subquery will run on (in the above example there are two interesting details to note: 1.
 The Riak TS cluster this was run on consisted of a single node and 2. the table we are querying uses Riak TS's default replication factor of 3 which is why there are three partitions listed for each subquery instead of only 1);
-* Range Scan Start Key: The subquery start key;
+* **Range Scan Start Key**: The subquery start key;
-* Range Scan End Key: The subquery end key;
+* **Range Scan End Key**: The subquery end key;
-* Filter: Any non-partition key fields included in the WHERE clause of the query.
+* **Filter**: Any non-partition key fields included in the WHERE clause of the query.

 **Note**: ``` EXPLAIN ``` was added in Riak TS 1.4 as an undocumented preview feature.